Android-SUR/Android-SUR.github.io/README.md

 Our work focuses on studying slow UI responsiveness (SUR) for interactive mobile systems (especially for Android).
 To this end, as a major Android phone vendor, we conduct a large-scale crowd-sourced study with 47M Android phones to analyze SUR events.
 We deploy a continuous monitoring infrastructure to collect system-level traces upon the occurrence of SUR events through a customized Android system (dubbed Android-MOD).
 We then analyze the collected data and uncover multi-fold root causes of SUR events.
 To address the major root cause, we develop an effective solution by remodeling the process management of Android, which greatly reduces both SUR occurrence and battery consumption.
 This repository contains our implementation of continuous monitoring infrastructure, our released data, and the implementation of our optimizations.
 Note that, our Android-MOD system is built upon vanilla Android 10/11/12 and Linux kernel 5.12/5.13/5.14.
 Therefore, you’ll be able to run codes in this repo by patching these modifications to the proper framework and kernel components.

 ## Data Release
 We have released a portion of the representative sample data (with proper anonymization) for reference [here](https://github.com/Android-SUR/Android-SUR.github.io/tree/main/data).
 As to the full dataset, we are still in discussion with the authority to what extent can it be released.
-We will make the rest dataset in public as soon as possible after receiving the permission and desensitizing the dataset.
+We will make the rest dataset public as soon as possible after receiving the permission and desensitizing the dataset.

 For each file in the dataset, we list the specific information coupled with the regarding description as follows.